Perfect even modules and the even filtration: The even filtration

 of spectra given by the formula

-where the mapping spectrum is calculated in $\Mod_{R}$.
+where the right hand side is the mapping spectrum in $R$-modules.
 As a consequence of \cref{theorem:additive_presheaves_on_perf_ev_well_behaved}, this is in fact a sheaf with respect to the even epimorphism topology.
 Of particular importance are its sheaves of homotopy groups, so that we give them a dedicated name:

 \begin{definition} The \emph{even sheaf} associated to $M$ is given by

 It is an additive sheaf of abelian groups on perfect even $R$-modules.
 More generally, for any $q \in \nicefrac{1}{2} \mathbb{Z}$, the \emph{even sheaf of weight $q$} is given by